ArthurGareginyan/all-meta-tags/readme.txt

 == Upgrade Notice ==
+= 4.0 =
+Please update to new release!
 = 3.0 =
 Please update to new release!
 = 2.0 =
 Please update to new release!
 = 1.0 =
 Please update to first stable release!
-= 0.2 =
-Please update to beta version.